gknoy/cyan_memorabilia/README.md

     git remote add upstream git@github.com:zysh/cyan_memorabilia.git

-### Install Vagrant and Virtual Box
+## Vagrant Instructions
-     I'm going to assume you have prior work experience with Vagrant and Virtual Box.
+I'm going to assume you have prior work experience with Vagrant and Virtual Box and that they are both installed correctly along with
+Guest Additions.
+Note that in the Vagrantfile we do two things: Create a shared folder in the default vagrant users home directory and set up our VM so it can see the arduino connected on the host machine.
+If you're using a base box with a user other than vagrant make sure to change the shared folder location.

 ### Connect the Arduino